 Arielle Chernin, the adorable, charming, hard-working general manager of Pizzeria Mozza - who apparently led a double life - must leave Los Angeles to avoid facing felony charges stemming from a August 1st bar room biker brawl in Echo Park that left six people injured, a spokesman for the Los Angeles County District Office said Wednesday evening.

-Chernin, who had publicly announced this week she was leaving Los Angeles and her job at the revered pizzeria to "take a management position" at a San Francisco restaurant, was given an ultimatum by District Attorney Jackie Lacey:: "Get out of town or face charges" - for assault, malicious biting, destruction of city property, inciting a riot, and, the most serious of the offenses, HRV 21 of the California criminal code, which is hoarding of raw vegetables during a drought.
+Chernin, who had publicly announced this week she was leaving Los Angeles and her job at the revered pizzeria to "take a management position" at a San Francisco restaurant, was given an ultimatum by District Attorney Jackie Lacey:: "Get out of town or face charges" - for assault, malicious biting, destruction of city property, inciting a riot, and, the most serious of the offenses, HRV 21 of the California criminal code, which is the hoarding of raw vegetables during a drought.

 "Normally", Lacey said.
 "Chernin would have been arrested, placed in county jail, given the opportunity to bail out and gone on to trial, but due to severe budget restraints and overcrowding in the jails, she was given the options of "getting out of Dodge".
-Based on what I know of Chernin, I think it's best or the city if she just gets the hell out."
+Based on what I know of Chernin, I think it's best for the city if she just gets the hell out."

 Nancy Silverton, Chernin's boss for several years, expressed a range of emotions when she was told of Chernin's lawless behavior.

 "I couldn't believe it at first," said Silverton when reached by email in Italy.
-"I mean here is a woman who was the epitome of team Mozza spirit.
+"I mean, here is a woman who was the epitome of team Mozza spirit.
 She was fun.
 She was a leader.
 She had this great energy.
-She started the employee of the month award program.
+She started the Employee of the Month award program.
 She was the first one blowing up balloons at parties.
 Then to learn she is a drunken bar fighting biter, well, I guess you never really know someone.
 She sure had me fooled."

 Privately, Silverton expressed relief Chernin was leaving.
 "Mozza got hit with a $15,000 fine for using excessive water after midnight during a drought.
 You know who was using the water and why?
 That crazy Arielle, after one of her crazy midnight runs, was using the hose in the manager's parking lot to wash her hair.
 Don't print that.
 No one would believe it.
 But, think about it.
 Who the hell runs around Los Angeles in a skimpy outfit at midnight."

 As news vans parked outside the Chernin family complex near Boston hoping to get a quote, Arielle's father Phil, drove up, ignored reporters and headed to the front door.
-Half way up the porch, however, he tripped on a empty Svedka vodka bottle, remnants of a party his daughter hosted many years ago.
+Half-way up the porch, however, he tripped on a empty Svedka vodka bottle, remnants of a party his daughter hosted many years ago.

 While most of the reporters respected his wish, one did not.
-It was Morty Goldstein, Jr., the tenacious award-winning journalist from Los Angeles who yelled out "Were you shocked when you heard that Arielle didn't really have a job offer in San Francisco but was being ordered to get out of Los Angeles?"
+It was Morty Goldstein, Jr., the tenacious award-winning journalist from Los Angeles who yelled out "Were you shocked when you heard that Arielle didn't really have a job offer in San Francisco, but was being ordered to get out of Los Angeles?"

 Phil Chernin stepped toward the front door, but then shocking the hoards of media. stopped and told this story.

 "No, I wasn't shocked.
 I was saddened, yes, but, not shocked.
 I some ways I was, and you might not believe this. but i was strangely relieved.
-Me and my wife, Alciia have known since Arielle was a toddler that she was a trouble maker.
-And we both felt it was simply a matter of time before everyone else found out, too.
+Me and my wife, Alciia have known since Arielle was a toddler that she was a troublemaker.
+And we both felt it was simply a matter of time before everyone else found out, too."